mvernacc/goes_background/README.md

 Thanks to NOAA and NASA for providing us with these amazing images!

 WARNING: USE AT YOUR OWN RISK!
-This code requires some not-so-safe steps (e.g. taking ownership of and modifying a system file with `ReadOnly` in the name).
 I have not tested this code thoroughly, and I can't promise that you won't bork your system using it.
+In particular, this code uses `PIL` to open a (untrusted) image from the web; `PIL` has had many security vulnerabilities in the past ([examples](https://nvd.nist.gov/vuln/search/results?form_type=Basic&results_type=overview&query=python+image+library&search_type=all)).

 *It seems the images are 30~40 minutes old by the time they make it from the satellite, though NOAA's servers, to my computer.